Fire destroys vacant church in Pittsburgh's Hill District

 Fire destroyed a vacant church building in Pittsburgh's Hill District early Tuesday, according to the Pittsburgh Department of Public Safety.

-Large flames engulfed the building at Miller and Colwell streets at about 3 a.m.
+Large flames engulfed the building at Miller and Colwell streets about 3 a.m.

 VIDEO: flames still shooting out of church in Crawford Roberts.
 Firefighters using their hoses to try to get the flames out @WPXI pic.twitter.com/oCmKYc4imq— Gabriella DeLuca (@GabriellaDeLuca) April 24, 2018

-Firefighters had the fire under control at about 4:30 a.m.
+Firefighters had the blaze under control about 4:30 a.m.

 Three ladder trucks attacked the fire from three angles, according to Tribune-Review news partner WPXI-TV.